Bouss/ppkas/README.md

 ## Technologies

 The project is an Android project
-The data are stored in both in a MySQL database (distant) and a SQLite database (embedded)
+The data are stored both in a MySQL database (distant) and a SQLite database (embedded)